42BV/pdf-library/readme.md

 There is also the option to place an anchor beneath a text or left/right of a text.
 Anchors also support margins allowing you to put some space between the text and the anchor object.
 As said before wrapping is determined automatically.
 You can also set the alignment of the anchor object, but it will only be taken into account if the anchor is placed above or below the text.

 ####Tables
 The last document part is the table object.
-While creating tables works exactly the same as creating other document parts, filling them is fairly unique.
+While creating tables works exactly the same as creating other document parts, filling them is slightly different though.
 Let's look at an example to demonstrate this.

-    Table table = builder.addTable().columns(4);
+    Table table = builder.addTable().columns(2);
     table.addCell("Text 1");
-    //it is assumed you already created an image object stored as image table.addCell(image).columnSpan(3);
+    table.addCell(myCoolImage);
     table.addCell("Text 2");
-    table.drawFillerCells(true);
+    table.addCell("Text 3");

-The above code would result in a table four columns wide with on the first row a single column containing the text "Text 1", followed by an image that takes up the remaining three columns.
-On the second row would be a single column containing the text "Text 2" followed by three empty columns.
-Everytime you do not fully fill a row, empty cells will be added.
-This also happens if you were to, for example, add a cell that takes up three of the four columns followed by a cell that takes up two columns.
-Since they cannot fit on the same row, an empty column will be added after the first cell.
-You can avoid drawing these by passing a boolean with the value false to the drawFillerCells method.
-Manually added empty cells are still drawn if you decide not to draw filler cells.
+The above code would result in a table two columns wide with on the first row a single column containing the text "Text 1", followed by an image in the second column.
+On the second row would be a column containing the text "Text 2" followed by a column with the text "Text 3".
+Keep in mind that you can only add text and images to tables.
+It's not possible to add paragraphs or other tables.
 Tables can also be added to anchors just like images.
+There is a lot more to learn about tables, but we'll discuss this separately in the sections below.

+##### - Borders
+You can determine the border size of a table yourself.
+This size can range from zero to six.
+On zero the table will simply have no visible borders.
+You can also set the border on a cell level instead of on a table level.
+The border set on the table level will automatically be applied to each cell you did not manually specify a border on.

+    myAmazingTable.border(2);
+    myPerfectCell.border(0);

+##### - Padding
+You can also set a padding value on both a table and cell level.
+This works the same as for borders.
+If you do not specify padding on a cell, the table padding will be used by default.
+You can only set a single padding value that will be applied on each side.

+    myAmazingTable.padding(2);
+    myPerfectCell.padding(0);

+##### - Column & row spans
+Cells can take up multiple columns and rows if you want.
+It's fairly straightforward, simply adjust the value on a cell.
+The library will automatically limit the column span to the actual size of the table if the specified value exceeds it.

+    myPerfectCell.columnSpan(2).rowSpan(2);

+##### - Headers
+If you want you can decide to repeat the header of the table in case the table has to be spread over multiple pages due to the table not fitting.
+The first row of a table will be automatically considered to be the header.

+    myAmazingTable.repeatHeader(true);

+##### - Filler cells
+Sometimes the cells that you add will not be able to fully fill a table row, like in the example below.
+Let's assume that myAmazingTable has a column count of four per row.

+    myAmazingTable.addCell("t1").columnSpan(3);
+    myAmazingTable.addCell("t2").columnSpan(2);

+In this example the second cell would not be able to fit on the same row as the first cell, however the first cell only takes up three columns.
+This means there is a single empty column at the end of the first row and two empty columns at the end of the second row.
+You can decide to draw those open spaces as empty cells or to simply not draw them at all.
+By default they are drawn.

+    myAmazingTable.drawFillerCells(false);

+##### - Vertical alignment
+You can activate vertical alignment on a table level.
+Keep in mind that vertical alignment only applies if there is a column in the row that is larger than the rest.

+    myAmazingTable.verticalAlign(true);

+#### - Preview retrieval
+As stated before you do not have to specify positions for document parts, the library can handle the positioning for you.
+However the positioning is not processed immediately after adding the part through the DocumentBuilder.
+The library maintains two states.
+The first one is the state that is built by adding pages and content through the DocumentBuilder as we've been doing throughout these examples.
+The second state only comes into play when you decide to create the PDF file.
+The library executes the positioning and splitting of document parts when you call the finish method and the result is maintained in this second state.
+This ensures that the original state will always remain exactly as you made it allowing it to be reused or adjusted.
+However, there is an option that allows you to take a peek into this second state before finalizing the entire document.
+The DocumentBuilder offers a method that retrieves a preview allowing you to see what will happen to the document parts you've added so far.
+By requesting this preview the library will calculate and process the second state.
+This state will be exactly the same as the state created during the finish method.
+You can then use this preview to see how many pages there actually are due to overflow processing and how your document parts have been split/positioned.
+Enough talking for now, let's see how this actually works.
+In this example we're making the assumption that the text is too large to fit on the page and needs to be split into two text objects.

+    Page page = builder.addPage();
+    Text text = builder.addText("This part of the text will fit.
+This part will not.");
+    DocumentState preview = builder.getPreview();
+    List<Text> actualTextObjects = preview.getPreviewFor(text);
+    actualTextObjects.get(0).getText(); //would return "This part of the text will fit." actualTextObjects.get(1).getText(); //would return "This part will not." actualTextObjects.get(0).getPosition(); //returns the exact position of the text object. preview.getPreviewFor(page).size() //would return two.
+Since the text object does not fit on the first page, the creation of a second page is required.

+As you can see the preview state allows us to see exactly what the document will look like.
+There is a lot more information you can pull from the objects returned by the preview state.
+Making changes to the objects in the preview state will not do anything.
+The state is fully recalculated every time you request the preview and before an actual PDF file is created.
+Keep this in mind while working on very large documents since the calculations can become costly performance wise if you retrieve the preview often.
+The getPreviewFor method works for almost every document part.
+However, parts that are added to other parts can not be retrieved through the use of this method.
+So you can not, for example, retrieve the text within a paragraph through the original text object or retrieve an image that was added to a table.
+You can still retrieve these through other means by simply looking in the text collection of the paragraph or the content of a table.

 ##Example